doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

     If a dependency is an [**resolved package**](#library-contexts), we have to resolve ourselves the assembly path as above from the same probing folders.
 An unresolved package still provides relative paths from which we can extract the assembly name.
 Then, if the compile time assembly is a [compile only assembly](#library-assemblies), we also combine the `refs` sublfolder to the file name.

     If a dependency is an [**unresolved package**](#library-contexts) which is indirectly referenced through a [**precompiled module**](#library-contexts), we first do the above.
 Then, if we can't resolve the assembly path, we try to find a (possible) parent precompiled module which contains the package assembly in its bin folder.
-Here, we use the dependency parents collection of libraries which also have parents ...
+Here, we use the dependency parents collection which are libraries which also have parents ...
 So, we can lookup for all parent projects, then search in their bin folder directly.

     If a dependency is a [**precompiled project**](#library-contexts) with no source files but still the project json files, it is resolved but the [compilation assemblies](#library-assemblies) collection is empty.
 So, we need to resolve ourselves the assembly path from probing folders as above.
 But here, we don't search in the runtime directory because an ambient and resolved project is intended to have all source files.
 Then, if not resolved, we fallback to the regular output path of this precompiled project.

     If a dependency is an [**ambient and resolved project**](#library-contexts), the assembly path resolved by the project model could be added as it is to the compilation references.
 But, because e.g VS may output binaries in another folder (e.g artifacts), we first check if the assembly file exists, if not we fallback to the runtime directory (because it's an ambient assembly).

-    If a dependency is a [**non ambient and resolved Project**](#library-contexts) or is a [**resolved package**](#library-contexts), all the paths of its [compilation assemblies](#library-assemblies), as resolved by the Project Model, are added to the compilation references.
+    If a dependency is a [**non ambient and resolved project**](#library-contexts) or is a [**resolved package**](#library-contexts), all the paths of its [compilation assemblies](#library-assemblies), as resolved by the Project Model, are added to the compilation references.

 - **Parallel compilation**: Extensions loading is done in parallel, therefore module projects are also compiled in parallel.
 We use a dictionary of lock objects based on project names, this to prevent simultaneous compilations of the same project.
 We also use simple locks to prevent simultaneous writing of the same file.